NifTK/MITK/README.md

    This bug caused crash in the thumbnail viewer when an editor has been closed and re-opened, e.g. because the project has been closed and new image has  been opened.

+5. Branch 4449-clippingplane-revamp

+   Improvements to make the clipping plane plugin work for surfaces and images, too, not only segmentations.

+   MITK bug: 19411